lguichard/filament-flags/README.md

 > [!CAUTION]
 > This branch is Work In Progress and should not be considered production-ready.

+For a full list of available flags see the SVG directory.

 ## TODO

 - [ ] Form : Select, TextInput (prefix)